YOUR INVESTMENTS IN WELLNESS

 Thank you for allowing me to sit with you in your moment of need.
 It's truly an honor to bear witness to the miracle of healing.

-I take some insurance plans in Georgia, Washington State, Florida and Wisconsin but It Is Well Psychotherapy mostly takes Private Pay.
+I take some insurance plans for psychotherapy (coaching services are not covered by insurance companies and are always self-pay) in Georgia, Washington State, Florida and Wisconsin but It Is Well Psychotherapy mostly takes Private Pay to serve a wider community.

 Here are some benefits of private pay: